Barq is a social media website for furries.

 Warning chit sparks outrage

-Furries then started comparing Barq with Truth Social, a social media service made by former US President Donald Trump.
-Furries see Truth Social as politically conservative; that is what they compared Barq with too.
+Furries said Barq was like Truth Social, a website made by former US President Donald Trump.
+Furries think Truth Social is not very nice; they thus think Barq is not very nice too.

 Barq’s founder responds